Applications for twelve-month pupillages starting with us in September 2022 have now closed.

 We support and promote equal opportunity and treatment for all, regardless of sex, race, colour, ethnic or national origin, marital status, disability, sexual orientation, gender reassignment, pregnancy, maternity, religion, belief, or age.

-Please note that expert advice on reasonable adjustments can be obtained from a number of sources including:
+Please note expert advice on reasonable adjustments can be obtained from various sources including: